lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/04-Stimulus/README.md

 ## Getting Started: Stimulus installation

-Before we jump to the code, please take some times to read the following pages of the Handbook to grasp the philosophy behind the birth of this framework:
+Before we jump to the code, please take some time to read the following pages of the Handbook to grasp the philosophy behind the birth of this framework:

 - [The Origin of Stimulus](https://stimulusjs.org/handbook/origin)
 - [Introduction](https://stimulusjs.org/handbook/introduction)